exmatex/CoHMM/README.md

 in Extreme Environments ([exmatex.org](http://exmatex.org)).

-CoHMM augmented with spital adaptive sampling
+CoHMM augmented with spatial adaptive sampling
 ---------------------------------------------

 The code can be found on the `sad` branch.